wxhccc/es-util/README.md

 ## promise module

+> this module has been refactor in v2.0，no longer support vue/react instance detection because hooks.

 ### `awaitWrapper(promise)`

 wrap promise with then and catch to return `[null, data]` or `[Error, undefined]`, useful async & await